Johnny Rivers: 1960s

-In 1963, Rivers began working with writers P.F.
-Sloan and Steve Barri on a theme song for the American broadcast of a British television series Danger Man, starring Patrick McGoohan.
+In 1963, Rivers began working with writers P. F. Sloan and Steve Barri on a theme song for the American broadcast of a British television series Danger Man, starring Patrick McGoohan.
 At first Rivers balked at the idea but eventually changed his mind.
 The American version of the show, titled Secret Agent, went on the air in the spring of 1965.
 The theme song was very popular and created public demand for a longer single version.
-Rivers' recording of "Secret Agent Man" reached No. 3 on the Billboard Hot 100 chart in 1966.
-It sold one million copies, also winning gold disc status.
+Rivers's recording of "Secret Agent Man" reached No. 3 on the Billboard Hot 100 chart in 1966.
+It sold a million copies also winning gold disc status.

 In 1966, Rivers began to record ballads that featured background vocalists.
-He produced several hits including his own "Poor Side of Town", which became his biggest chart hit and his only No. 1 record.
-He also started his own record company, Soul City Records which included the 5th Dimension, whose recordings of "Aquarius/Let the Sunshine In" and "Wedding Bell Blues" were No. 1 hits for the new label.
-In addition, Rivers is credited with giving songwriter Jimmy Webb a major break when the 5th Dimension recorded his song "Up, Up, and Away".
+The album Changes included the song "Poor Side of Town" which he wrote and co-produced and became his biggest chart hit and his only No. 1 record.
+He also started his own record company, Soul City Records, which included the 5th Dimension.
+The group's recordings of "Aquarius/Let the Sunshine In" and "Wedding Bell Blues" became No. 1 hits for the new label.
+In addition, Rivers is credited with giving songwriter Jimmy Webb a major break when the 5th Dimension recorded his song "Up, Up and Away".
 Rivers also recorded Webb's "By the Time I Get to Phoenix".
 It was covered by Glen Campbell, who had a major hit with it.

 Rivers continued to record more hits covering other artists, including "Baby I Need Your Lovin'", originally recorded by the Four Tops, and "The Tracks of My Tears" by the Miracles, both going Top 10 in 1967.
 In 1968, Rivers put out Realization, a No. 5 album that included the No. 14 pop chart single "Summer Rain", written by a former member of the Mugwumps, James Hendricks.
-The album included some of the psychedelic influences of the time, such as the song Hey Joe, with a two minute introduction, and marked a change in Rivers' musical direction, with more introspective songs including "Look To Your Soul" and "Going Back to Big Sur".
+The album included some of the psychedelic influences of the time, like the song "Hey Joe" with a two-minute introduction, and marked a change in Rivers's musical direction with more introspective songs including "Look to Your Soul" and "Going Back to Big Sur".